Bergen

 Strong Sognefjord fit when train, Flåm Railway, Nærøyfjord cruise, shuttle bus, and onward connections all line up.

-Failure mode: If one connection is missing, narrow the route to Flåm/Nærøyfjord or add an overnight instead of forcing the whole fjord network into one day.
+If this breaks: If one connection is missing, narrow the route to Flåm/Nærøyfjord or add an overnight instead of forcing the whole fjord network into one day.

 Strong Geirangerfjord fit when sailing times, return timing, and vehicle/passenger capacity are confirmed.

-Failure mode: If the route depends on a sold-out sailing or impossible return, choose an overnight or a closer base.
+If this breaks: If the route depends on a sold-out sailing or impossible return, choose an overnight or a closer base.

 Strong scenic-road fit only after confirming road openings, Eidsdal-Linge ferry timing, traffic alerts, and weather.